ibachrachel/Mission-to-Mars/README.md

 ### Module 10 Challenge: Mission-to-Mars

+## Background:

-## Background: Robin's web app is looking good and functioning well, but she wants to add more polish to it.
-She had been admiring images of Mars’s hemispheres online and realized that the site is scraping-friendly.
-She would like to adjust the current web app to include all four of the hemisphere images.
+Adjust the current web app to include all four of the hemisphere images.
 To do this, use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images.

 # Deliverables